Herkie Walls

-McCurey Hercules "Herkie" Walls (born July 18, 1961) is an American former professional football wide receiver.
-He played college football for the Texas Longhorns, where he also ran track, and was selected by the Houston Oilers of the National Football League (NFL) in the seventh round of the 1983 NFL draft.
+McCurey Hercules "Herkie" Walls (born July 18, 1961) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Texas Longhorns, where he also ran track, and was selected by the Houston Oilers in the seventh round of the 1983 NFL draft.
 He was also a member of the Tampa Bay Buccaneers.

 Walls also played football for the Orlando Predators of the Arena Football League (AFL) and the Sacramento Surge of the World League of American Football (WLAF).
 He was selected to the Arena Football Hall of Fame in 2000.
 He was the head coach of the Orlando Predators of the National Arena League, a separate franchise from the AFL team of the same name, in 2023.
 Walls was also named to the 1980 United States Olympic track and field team, but did not participate in that year's Olympics due to the American boycott of the games.